mongodb-js/mongosh/packages/cli-repl/README.md

         --keyVaultNamespace [arg]              database.collection to store encrypted FLE parameters --kmsURL [arg]                         Test parameter to override the URL of the KMS endpoint

+  API version options:

+        --apiVersion [arg]                     Specifies the API version to connect with --apiStrict                            Use strict API version mode
+        --apiDeprecationErrors                 Fail deprecated commands for the specified API version

   DB Address Examples:

         foo                                    Foo database on local machine